 Our aviation wrongful death litigators have experience working hand in hand with government investigators from the National Transportation Safety Board (NTSB) as well as with local and state investigators.
 Because government-based investigations can take years, we often commission an independent investigation on behalf of our clients as soon as possible after a crash, and we move swiftly to identify potentially liable parties.
 If you have lost a loved one in a plane crash or an aviation disaster of any kind, the Walkup wrongful death aviation team, headed by a former military pilot, is ready to help.

 If you have suffered the loss of a loved one from a severe injury or accident in California, Walkup Melodia can help you.
-For an immediate consultation with one our attorneys, call us at (415) 981-7210 or send us an email.
+For an immediate consultation with one our attorneys, call us at (415) 981-7210 or contact us online and we’ll reach out to you asap.

 Examples Of Our Success In Aviation Cases